apache/incubator-milagro/docs/dta-details/identity-documents.md

 * `AuthenticationReference` refers to Milagro's out of the box [oAuth integration](authentication.md)

 The node that is used to create an identity document will store the seed and secret keys associated with the Identity.
-In RC1 these are store as a JSON file in the key value store:
+In RC1 these are stored as a JSON file in the key value store:

 ```
 //IdentitySecrets - keys required for decryption and signing